Leo McLeay: Early life

-Early political involvement
+Early political career

 McLeay joined the ALP at the age of 13 and was state secretary of Young Labor in 1969.
 He served on the Marrickville Municipal Council from 1971 to 1977.
 He became a paid ALP employee with the support of Graham Richardson, initially as an organiser and then as assistant general secretary of the state branch from 1976 to 1979.